AS FEATURED ON:

 Many patients receive partial or full reimbursement, depending on their individual insurance plan.

 Montana residents can receive ADHD evaluations from licensed psychiatrists, psychologists, nurse practitioners, and primary care providers.
-All ADHD Advisor clinicians are fully licensed to practice in Montana and trained in adult ADHD diagnosis and care.
+All ADHD Advisor clinicians are fully licensed to practice in Montana and trained in adult ADHD assessment and care.

 Therapy offers a powerful way to manage ADHD symptoms without medication or alongside it.
 Our therapeutic services focus on practical, results-oriented strategies that help you: